Ph.D., A.M., University of Illinois, Champaign-Urbana

 She is co-editor (with Alan Ellis) of Sexual Identity in the Workplace: Issues and Services (Harrington Press, 1996) and (with Barry Tadlock) Gays and Lesbians in the Democratic Process: Public Policy, Political Representation and Public Opinion (Power, Conflict and Democracy: American Politics into the Twenty-First Century series, Columbia University Press, 1999).

 Dr. Riggle is co-author of A Positive View of LGBTQ: Embracing Identity and Cultivating Well-Being (with Sharon Rostosky; Rowman & Littlefield, 2012).
 A Positive View of LGBTQ received the Distinguished Book Award for 2012 from Division 44 of the American Psychological Association.
 Her latest book, Happy Together: Thriving as a Same-Sex Couple in Your Family, Workplace, and Community (with Sharon Rostosky) was published by the American Psychological Association LifeTools Series in 2015.
-Her current projects include an examination of the impact of legal relationship recognition on the relationships of same-sex couples the U.S. and how identity impact wellbeing.
+Her current projects include an examination of the impact of legal relationship recognition on the relationships of same-sex couples and other policy impacts on LGBT individuals in the U.S., and how identity and minority stress impacts wellbeing.